This post may include affiliate links or compensated content. Click here for our disclosure policy

 Below you’ll find information on what virtual assistants do, plus a list of over 50 places you can find virtual assistant jobs from home, including transcription and data entry.

 What do Virtual Assistants do?

-The tasks of a virtual assistant can vary greatly depending on the needs and the field of the company doing the hiring.
+The tasks of a virtual assistant, sometimes called a VA, can vary greatly depending on the needs and the field of the company doing the hiring.
 In general, virtual assistants do any of the following: